SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 ...

-Yeah, that President girl knows a lot more than she's letting off.
+Yeah, that president girl knows a lot more than she's letting off.

 "It's my job to take you there."
 Rin then brings out a modern-looking cellphone.
 "Momoka.
 I need a helicopter to take us to the Schale club room."
 She then begins speaking into it...?
 A radio, perhaps?